Please sign Blake’s petition on change.org

 Supporters: Many family members and friends, E.P.I.C., CAN-DO, and Crack Open the Door

 P.O.
 BOX 4200

 THREE RIVERS, TX 78071

 Accomplishments: Numerous certificates to include, but not limited to: Two paralegal classes, Assistant Warden’s Commitment to Change program, Anger Management, have actively served as the inmate Coordinator/Chairman of NA/AA meetings for the past three plus years.

 According to Blake:

 For almost two decades, I have done everything possible to prove that I am no longer the person I was when I committed my offenses.
 I realize that my past selfish actions have hurt many people.
 However, that is exactly what it is, my past.
-In the 16 years of my incarceration I have remained completely drug, alcohol and tobacco free.
+Over the course of two decades of my incarceration I have remained completely drug, alcohol and tobacco free.
 I have maintained clear conduct.
 I have taken numerous classes to include, but not limited to: Two paralegal classes, Assistant Warden’s Commitment to Change Program, Anger Management, the 40 hour and 100 hour non-residential drug programs, etc. I have also attended NA/AA classes regularly for the past few years, where I have sat as the inmate Coordinator/Chairman of the meetings for the past three years.
 Through these meetings I have learned that my addiction is a sickness, and that I will always be a grateful recovering addict.
 By turning the will of my life over to the care of God, and admitting that I was powerless over my addiction, I am now at peace with myself.
 Despite

 being at peace with myself, I must continue my sobriety and prove to my loved ones and my community that I am worthy of forgiveness and a second chance at life beyond these prison walls.
 No one in this world is any more remorseful than I am for my past actions.
 I feel I have a very powerful story that could be used to detour others from getting involved with drugs.